Car dealerships in the United States: Additional services

 Most car dealers offer a variety of financing options for the purchase of cars, including loans and leases.
 Financing can be highly profitable for dealerships.
 There have been some scandals involving discriminatory or predatory lending practices, and as a result, vehicle financing is heavily regulated in many states.
 For example, in California, there must be several signs prominently posted on the premises, and the contract must contain several prominent warnings, such as the words "THERE IS NO COOLING-OFF PERIOD".

-Although the terms of instalment contracts are negotiated by the dealer with the buyer, few dealers make loans directly to consumers.
+Although the terms of installment contracts are negotiated by the dealer with the buyer, few dealers make loans directly to consumers.
 In the business, such dealers are called "Buy Here Pay Here" dealerships.
 These stores can make loans directly to customers because they have some means of recovering the vehicle if the customer defaults on the loan.
 The means by which "Buy Here Pay Here" dealers can recover a vehicle vary by state.

-Most dealers utilise indirect lenders.
-This means that the instalment loan contracts are immediately "assigned" or "resold" to third-party finance companies, often an offshoot of the car's manufacturer such as GM Financial, Ally Financial, or banks, which pay the dealer and then recover the balance by collecting the monthly instalment payments promised by the buyer.
+Most dealers utilize indirect lenders.
+This means that the installment loan contracts are immediately "assigned" or "resold" to third-party finance companies, often an offshoot of the car's manufacturer such as GM Financial, Ally Financial, or banks, which pay the dealer and then recover the balance by collecting the monthly installment payments promised by the buyer.
 To facilitate such assignments, dealers generally use one of several standard form contracts pre-approved by lenders.
-The most popular family of contracts for the retail instalment sale of vehicles in the U.S. are sold by business process vendor Reynolds and Reynolds; their contracts have been the subject of extensive (and frequently hostile) judicial interpretation in lawsuits between dealers and customers.
+The most popular family of contracts for the retail installment sale of vehicles in the U.S. are sold by business process vendor Reynolds and Reynolds; their contracts have been the subject of extensive (and frequently hostile) judicial interpretation in lawsuits between dealers and customers.